 3. Take care of repairs and maintenance

 Careful tenants can spot if you haven't been properly taking care of the property.
-Regular maintenance is important because it prevents many unpleasant surprises and expenses.
+Regular maintenance is important because it prevents any unpleasant surprises and expenses.
 It is also important to point out to your tenants that you will react as soon as possible in case there are repairs necessary on the property.
 It will mean a lot to those who are planning to make a long-term commitment.

 4. Add value to the property

 It's always important to make small refurbishments on the property to add value to it and to make it more attractive to tenants who are looking for long-term renting.
 In Australia, property renting is considered lucrative under the condition that you turn to professionals when it comes to upgrades and refurbishments.
 A fresh coat of paint can do wonders, so professional residential painting is hugely popular among property owners.
-Other professionals are also contacted when it comes to updating tapware, the kitchen and the bathroom, as well as minor changes like living room redecoration.
+Other professionals are also contacted when it comes to updating tapware, the kitchen, and the bathroom, as well as minor changes like living room redecoration.

 5. Identify the right market price